sagemath/sage-archive-2023-02-01/README.txt

    Type "install_scripts?" in Sage for more details about what this command does.

-7. OPTIONAL: Type "make test" to test all examples in the documentation (over 93,000 lines of input!) -- this takes from 30 minutes to several hours.
-Don't get too disturbed if there are 2 to 3 failures, but always feel free to email the section of test.log that contains errors to the sage-support mailing list.
+7. OPTIONAL: Type "make ptest" to test all examples in the documentation (over 93,000 lines of input!) -- this takes from 30 minutes to several hours.
+Don't get too disturbed if there are 2 to 3 failures, but always feel free to email the section of logs/ptest.log that contains errors to the sage-support mailing list.
 If there are numerous failures, there was a serious problem with your build.

 8. OPTIONAL: If you want to (try to) build the documentation, run: